Parallel Two-Stage Approach for Joint Symbolic Approximation of Time Series: Empirical Results

-In this experiment, we will compare ABBA, fABBA, JABBA (GA), and JABBA (VQ) on synthetic Gaussian noise series in terms of runtime, and reconstruction accuracy with various number of time series partitions.
+In this experiment, we will compare ABBA, fABBA, JABBA on synthetic Gaussian noise series in terms of runtime, and reconstruction accuracy with various number of time series partitions.
 The reconstruction accuracy is measured by MSE here.
+We only parallelize the compression stage, while keeping the digitization stage sequential.

 We used Gaussian noises as the time series for benchmarking.
 The data generated for the test are of length 100,000 with zero mean and unit standard deviation.
 We first ran fABBA with $\tol=0.01$ and $\alpha=0.05$ to compute the number of symbols it used.
 This simulation used 358 symbols accordingly.
 Second, we ran ABBA by feeding the same number of symbols fABBA used to $k$, i.e., $358$ symbols.
-After that, we run the JABBA (VQ) and JABBA (GA) with varying partitions by the same $\tol$ and specifying a consistent hyperparameter setting for digitization, i.e., $k=358$ and $\alpha=0.05$, respectively.
+After that, we run the JABBA with varying partitions by the same $\tol$ and specifying a consistent hyperparameter setting for digitization, i.e., $k=358$ and $\alpha=0.05$, respectively.
 The number of threads scheduled for JABBA is set the same as the partition number.
-The result shows the compression rate $\tau_c$ computed for ABBA, fABBA, JABBA (GA), and JABBA (VQ) are , respectively.
+For each method, we report the number of symbols, reconstruction MSE, total runtime, and speedup.
+For JABBA, the number of partitions is set equal to the number of worker threads.

-The experimental result is as exhibited in \figurename~\ref{fig:gaussian_mse} and \figurename~\ref{fig:gaussian_rt}.
-We mainly compare the methods with the same digitization technique.
-We can see that there is an obvious negative correlation between reconstruction error and the number of partitions, this can be explained by the increasing partition points that will be used for reconstruction. \figurename~\ref{fig:gaussian_mse} also shows that JABBA (VQ) which uses sampling-based k-means achieves similar performance against ABBA regarding MSE while performing speedup by orders of magnitude, a similar result applies to JABBA (GA) and fABBA.
+The experimental result is exhibited in \figurename~\ref{fig:gaussian_mse} and \figurename~\ref{fig:speedup}, and we use serial ABBA and fABBA as baselines.
+In terms of runtime, JABBA achieves substantial speedup as the number of partitions increases.
+For example, using 8 threads reduces the runtime from 10.9 seconds to 1.94 seconds.
+Compared to the baselines, JABBA significantly outperforms both ABBA (13.8 seconds) and fABBA (9.27 seconds), demonstrating the effectiveness of the proposed parallelism in the compression stage.
+We can see a clear negative correlation between reconstruction error and the number of partitions.
+This can be explained by the increasing number of partition points used for reconstruction. \figurename~\ref{fig:gaussian_mse} also shows that JABBA achieves similar performance against ABBA and fABBA regarding MSE while performing speedup by orders of magnitude.